 Resources in use include — EER, DERS, plus all other rubrics, white papers….

 Keith leads NCMPS in fulfilling its mission of expanding and improving public Montessori in the U.S. Keith is a Montessori parent, an historian, and a former high school history teacher and university professor.
 Full Bio »

 David oversees communications and serves as Editorial Director for MontessoriPublic.
 He is a Montessori parent and spouse, and has worked as a Montessori teacher, program developer, administrator, writer, speaker, and advocate.
 Full Bio »

 Michelle works with Coaching and School Services and DERS training and certification.
 A Montessori parent, teacher, and school founder, she has worked in public charter schools and is committed to expanding access to free, high-quality Montessori education for the children who need it the most.
 Full Bio »

 Jackie oversees the development of evidence-based tools for evaluation, assessment, and continuous improvement.
 She is a Montessori parent, researcher, and writer, and a former English teacher, public Montessori school principal and a professor of educational leadership at the University of Maryland.
 Full Bio »

-Sara directs the Montessori Teacher Residency, Coaching of Coaches, and School Services programs.
+Sara directs the Montessori Teacher Residency, Coaching, and School Services programs.
 Sara was a Montessori child, and has worked as a teacher and an administrator in public and private schools in the U.S. and abroad.
 Full Bio »